Content

 I’m more of a headphone guy.
 For the simple reason that everyone has a stereo pair of headphones – probably more than one.
 Many think that you need special headphones to support spatial audio, but that’s not true.
 They show the later listening examples and how our spatial hearing works.

+Different headphones can play spatial audio, including models like the Apple AirPods Pro, Sony WH-1000XM4, and Bose QuietComfort 35 II.
+This means that a huge infrastructure is already in place to play back 3D spatial audio content well.
+The only prerequisite is that the content in question must be available binaurally (we’ll get to how that works in a moment).
+Or that the content is converted to two channels in real time by the playback device (as with Dolby Atmos).
 The problem is that often where it says spatial audio, it doesn’t really is spatial audio.
 3D spatial audio with dolby atmos tracks is not a seal of quality and is often used as a marketing label.
 Even Dolby Atmos playback does not mean “that sounds great”.
 There are simply some contents that work better or worse in 3D.
 It’s a bit like 3D movies: it’s fun for action, but it doesn’t always make sense for quieter genres.
 Just like 3D audio with dolby atmos doesn‘t make sense for any type of music.
 It makes less sense for hiphop and more sense for movie soundtracks.

 I recommend over-ear headphones for listening pleasure.
 Simply because the sound is then generated as far away from the eardrum as possible.
 Experience has shown that this works somewhat better than when the sound is generated in the eardrum, as with earbuds, and thus has to travel little distance through our hearing apparatus.
 As a sound engineer, I am a fan of headphones with a linear frequency response, these distort the audio the least.
 But as I said, you don’t really have a particular model.